Updated on: 11/11/2019

 We at the Davis Law Group send our most sincere condolences to the young boy’s family and loved ones.
 King 5 News reports that a fund has been set up to help the family cover memorial costs, and donations can be made to the Nicky Matchett Memorial Fund at any Wells Fargo Bank branch.

-The attorneys at Davis Law Group have handled many high profile child accident cases, resulting in favorable results for our clients.
+The Seattle child injury attorneys at Davis Law Group have handled many high profile child accident cases, resulting in favorable results for our clients.
 Founder and principal attorney Chris Davis wrote a book on child injuries entitled, Little Kids, Big Accidents.
 Click here to order a free copy of the book.
 Schedule a free consultation with Seattle’s top attorneys today by calling 206-727-4000.